 “Its triaxial design, wide temperature range, low temperature sensitivity, magnetic shielding, precision factory calibration of the sensor response, and robustness help to achieve these goals and beyond,” says Ireck Briones, GeoSIG’s director of sensor development.

 Coupled with nair (rhymes with fire)—GeoSIG’s most advanced seismic recorder that also boasts an impressive 147dB (0.02-20Hz), making it suitable for weak motion precision recording—arolla is suited for study of local, regional, and teleseismic events; national seismic networks; Earth mode observations; site surveys and more.
 Both nair and arolla are named after Swiss peaks, and they offer superior quality and top of the line results for advanced users.
 They represent the apex of GeoSIG’s success to date.

-The introduction of arolla marks the launch of a new series of seismometers by GeoSIG, which will be complemented with further exciting products.
+The introduction of arolla marked the launch of a new series of seismometers by GeoSIG, which will be complemented with further exciting products.

-Dr. Talhan Biro, GeoSIG sales director, and our Partner Maria Husband of Seismic Systems Services will be on hand at #AGU19 to demonstrate and display arolla and nair, as well as a selection of GeoSIG instruments and software, and our structural monitoring shaking demonstration.
-AGU’s Fall Meeting 2019 takes place Monday, Dec.
+Dr. Talhan Biro, GeoSIG sales director, was on hand at #AGU19 to demonstrate and display arolla and nair, as well as a selection of GeoSIG instruments and software.
+AGU’s Fall Meeting 2019 took place Monday, Dec.
 9 to Friday, Dec.
 13 at the newly renovated Moscone Center in San Francisco, California.
-GeoSIG’s booth is #745 near the NASA booth.
-We invite everyone attending to stop by the GeoSIG booth and say hello to Talhan and Maria.
+GeoSIG’s booth was #745 near the NASA booth.
+GeoSIG invited everyone attending to stop by the GeoSIG booth and say hello to Talhan and Maria.

 Those interested in finding out more about nair and arolla can read the specifications or speak with one of our Worldwide Partners to discuss a purchase.